Addressing soul sleep and the belief that the soul came from the Greeks

 "And Jesus said unto him, Verily I say unto thee, Today shalt thou be with me in paradise."
 (Luk 23:43).

-This one is explained away due to the lack of punctuation in the original texts.
-So, the argument is it could just as easily be interpreted as, "Verily I say unto thee today, shalt thou be with me in paradise."
-This, of course, changes the entire context of that verse.
-It's true that the original Greek text lacked modern punctuation.
+Response: It's true that the original Greek text lacked modern punctuation.
 However, the consensus of most biblical scholars is to place a comma before "today" and not after and early translations, such as the Latin Vulgate, were already doing that.
-It makes more sense contextually as it was obvious Jesus was speaking that day and because "Verily I say unto thee" was a commonly used fixed expression that stood on its own.
-Jesus emphasized "today" because he knew they would all die on the same day, and they likely did.
-Jesus was already dead when the soldiers came to break the legs of the thieves on the cross to hasten their death.
+"Verily I say unto thee" was a commonly used fixed expression that stood on its own.
+When the soldiers came to break the legs of the thieves on the cross to hasten their death, Jesus was already dead.
+Jesus likely included "today" because he knew they would all die that day.

 "After Jesus was resurrected, the tombs were opened, and the bodies of many saints who died were also raised from the dead."
 (Mat 27:52).